-VideoScribe has a default image quality setting for all images.
+VideoScribe for desktop has an image quality setting for image imports.
 Let's look at how to change it...

 CAUTION: Overall performance can be degraded if too many images are imported at very high quality, so only adjust the settings if it is necessary for your project.

-By default, VideoScribe sets the image quality to 800 pixels.
-This is usually the optimum setting for a balance between image quality and performance.
+By default, VideoScribe sets the quality for imported PNG and JPG images to 800 pixels.
+This is usually the optimum setting for a balance between quality and performance.

 When you alter the default setting, the change will only be applied to images that are imported after the change was made.
-Images in your recently used history will be added to the canvas at the quality that was set when they were first used.
+Images in your recently used history will still have the same quality from when they were originally imported.

-To change the default image quality setting in VideoScribe follow these steps:
+To change the image quality setting in VideoScribe follow these steps:

 - Click on the cog icon (A).
 This is located in the bottom left corner of the projects screen.